ggbecker/workflow-testing/README.md

 1. Go to the Actions tab in your repository
 2. Click on a workflow run
 3. The summary appears at the top with all direct links

+### Pull Request Comments

+For pull requests, the workflow automatically posts a comment with:
+- ✅ Test status
+- 🔬 Number of environments tested
+- 🔗 Direct link to detailed results page
+- ℹ️ Information about test coverage
+- 📊 Link to workflow run

+**Note**: The workflow uses the default `GITHUB_TOKEN` with `pull-requests: write` permission to post PR comments.

 ## Setup Instructions